joshbegley/nyt-latest/updates.md

 `Michael Marx, a 45-year-old Texan, is accused of shooting at Secret Service agents by the Washington Monument on Monday.`\
 https://www.nytimes.com/live/2026/05/05/us/trump-news/secret-service-shooting-gunman-identified

-**Trump Says U.S. Pausing Efforts to Guide Ships Through Strait Blocked by Iran**\
+**U.S. Says Cease-Fire With Iran Is Holding, Despite Attacks**\
-`President Trump said a U.S. blockade on the Strait of Hormuz would “remain in full force.”
-The sudden shift came after Defense Secretary Pete Hegseth said U.S. efforts to free vessels trapped in the waterway would continue.`\
+`The American effort to reopen the Strait of Hormuz to commercial shipping is still on course, Defense Secretary Pete Hegseth said, even as Iran’s state broadcaster dismissed it as a failure.`\
 https://www.nytimes.com/2026/05/05/world/middleeast/iran-us-ceasefire-attacks.html

 **Iran announces a new system for traffic in the Strait of Hormuz.**\